lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 received, the receiver does not send a SCHC ACK.
 While the receiver waits for the next window and if the window value is set to the next value, and if an All-1 fragment with the next value window arrived the receiver knows that the last SCHC Fragment of the packet has been sent.
 Since the last window is not always full, the MIC will be used to detect if all SCHC Fragments of the window have been received.
-A correct MIC check indicates the end of the SCHC Fragmented packet transmission.
+A correct MIC check indicates the end of the fragmented SCHC Packet transmission.
 An ACK is sent by the SCHC Fragment receiver.
 In case of an incorrect MIC, the receiver waits for SCHC Fragments belonging to the same window or the expiration of the Inactivity Timer.
 The latter will lead the receiver to abort the on-going SCHC fragmented packet transmission by transmitting the Receiver-Abort message.